ooloth/advent-of-code/README.md

 # 🎄 Advent of Code

-Solutions for [Advent of Code](https://adventofcode.com/) in languages I'm fiddling with.
+Solutions for [Advent of Code](https://adventofcode.com/) puzzles in languages I enjoy.

 ## Commands